Sharpe scores 27 points, Trail Blazers edge Timberwolves - KTVZ

 TIP-INS

 Trail Blazers: Portland scored 21 points off 18 Minnesota turnovers.
-The Blazers only had 10 turnovers. … Jeenathan Williams made his Portland debut with seven points in 13 minutes.
+The Blazers only had 10 turnovers and also had 25 fast-break points. … Jeenathan Williams made his Portland debut with seven points in 13 minutes.

 Timberwolves: An illness has gone through the team.
 Edwards and Karl-Anthony Towns were questionable because of illness and Austin Rivers missed the game with the issue.
 Towns finished with eight points and nine rebounds in 25 minutes. … Naz Reid missed his second game with a broken bone in his left wrist. … Rudy Gobert had 10 points and 15 rebounds.